 connecting policy, practice, and people

-For the past 26 years, I have dedicated my career to creating innovative policies, strategies, and programs that support children, youth, and families around the world.
-My journey into social justice began with a BA in History from Yale and deepened with an MSW in Clinical Social Work and a JD in International Human Rights from Columbia University.
+For over 25 years, I’ve worked at the intersection of trauma, systems, and relationship—designing policies, leading programs, and offering therapy to support children, youth, and families across the globe.
+My path began with a BA in History from Yale and deepened through joint degrees in Clinical Social Work and International Human Rights Law from Columbia.

 uruguayan influence

-I feel a profound connection to Uruguay, the country of my roots and home to two of the most inspirational people in my life.
-My mother, who devoted her life to raising my brother and me with unwavering love and care, and my grandmother, whose courage and commitment to justice instilled in me the values that guide my work today.
+I feel a deep connection to Uruguay—the country of my roots and home to two of the most inspirational people in my life.
+My mother, who devoted herself to raising my brother and me with unwavering love and care.
+And my grandmother, whose courage and lifelong commitment to justice instilled in me the values that continue to guide my work today.

 education